larq/docs/docs/compute-engine/quickstart_android.md

 ### 3. Add Larq Model to the project ###

-In this guide, we use the Larq QuickNet model for efficient and fast image classification.
-The FlatBuffer format of the QuickNet model 'quicknet.tflite' (see [here](/compute-engine/converter) to convert a Larq model to FlatBuffer format) and its corresponding labels file `quicknet_labels.txt` needs to be placed in the `assets` folder of the Android project.
+In this guide, we use the [Larq QuickNet](https://docs.larq.dev/zoo/api/sota/#quicknet) model for efficient and fast image classification.
+The FlatBuffer format of the QuickNet model 'quicknet.tflite' (see [here](/compute-engine/converter) to convert a Larq model to FlatBuffer format) needs to be placed in the `assets` folder of the Android project.
+You also needs to use the `labels_without_background.txt`  as its corresponding labels file.
+The Labels file is already available in the `asset` folder of Android project.

 The TensorFlow Lite classifier in the image classifaction app works with the float MobileNet model.
 To replace the MobileNet with QuickNet, you need to modify